sebpiq/rhizome/README.md

 **rhizome** supports transferring [OSC blobs](http://opensoundcontrol.org/spec-1_0) and [JavaScript blobs](https://developer.mozilla.org/en-US/docs/Web/API/Blob) without any problem.
 This means that you can transfer files (audio, images, ...) between your OSC application and the web page.

 However, some OSC applications have bad support for OSC blobs (for example Pure Data).
-To solve this problem, **rhizome** comes with a tool that can handle the transfer for you.
+To solve this problem, **rhizome** comes with a tool called **rhizome-blobs** that can handle the transfer for you.
 To see how to use it, check-out [this example](https://github.com/sebpiq/rhizome/tree/master/examples/drawing-wall).

 API